tarowatanabe/cicada/doc/alignment.rst

 	  --posterior-source-target <posteriors for P(target | source)> \
 	  --posterior-target-source <posteriors for P(source | target)>

-Then, use a threshold to combine:
+Then, use a threshold to combine them:

 .. code:: bash